newtheatre/history-project/_shows/75_76/journeys_end.md

   - quote: This must have been the last performance before R.C.
 Sheriff died.
 We closed on Sat (or was it Fri?) and he died on Sun or Mon
     name: John Schwiller
     submitted: 2021-01-09
+  - quote: >
+      I remember this show so well.
+I designed the set to break through the fourth wall and we constructed timber beams in front of the proscenium.
+Mike Wolfe lit the show with Patt 23s in the beams.
+The only thing I wasn’t happy with was the hurried painted sandbags at the top of the steps.
+Also that the wonderful John Turner (Benfield) couldn’t make the shoot of all the cast and crew.
+At the end of the show the dugout had to collapse and we used a hinged ceiling with fullers earth.
+We could only afford a maroon or two for each night so for rehearsals I shouted “maroon”.
+This became a running gag, for example when I ran into Nick Farrell on Shaftesbury Avenue.
+    name: John Schwiller
+    submitted: 2025-08-01

 cast: